Osteopathic Manual Therapy

 Manual Osteopaths use joint mobilization like chiropractors, use soft tissue work like massage therapists and prescribe therapeutic exercises like physiotherapists.

 However, these are all used in combination!

-Additional osteopathic techniques used by our Toronto Osteopaths include muscle energy techniques, active release, lymphatic drainage plus cranial-sacral and visceral osteopathic techniques.
+Additional osteopathic techniques used by our Osteopaths include muscle energy techniques, active release, lymphatic drainage plus cranial-sacral and visceral osteopathic techniques.

 OSTEOPATHY IS KNOWN TO BENEFIT AN ASSORTMENT OF CONDITIONS SOME OF WHICH ARE: